gvwilson/thirdbit/src/fiction/bear/index.md

 grabbed two more while the first was still in the air and charged onto the walkway.

-His first stone hit Sergeant Dambu in the shoulder.
+His first stone hit Sergeant Inambu in the shoulder.
 She stumbled forward, nearly falling off the dam into the Trout below.
 Mope threw another stone on the run.
-Sergeant Dambu ducked, but the stone went wide anyway.
+Sergeant Inambu ducked, but the stone went wide anyway.

 The sergeant straightened up and made a backhanded gesture at Mope.
 The rock that had hit her leaped into the air and flew at Mope.
 It hit Mope in the middle of his chest with the force of a hammer, knocking him off his feet.
-Sergeant Dambu gestured again, and a thin sheet of flame raced across the dam.
+Sergeant Inambu gestured again, and a thin sheet of flame raced across the dam.
 Mope rolled sideways with a yelp, feeling a blast of heat as the fire singed his hair.

 He scrambled onto his feet.
-Sergeant Dambu had drawn her sword.
+Sergeant Inambu had drawn her sword.
 Mope feinted left, then right, then lunged at her.
 The point of her sword followed his every move.
 He had to pull up short to avoid being spitted.